tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 2. Open config_acme.yml and customize all the values.
 The file contains notes for each part you need to customize.
 Basically everywhere you see "blankproject", change it to your project's name.

 ## Customize the pages
 1. Open the pages folder inside acme.
 Here is where you add your pages.
 Leave the reuse and drafts folders there.
-You add links, callouts, and notes in those reuse folders, so you can easily include them into your pages.
+You add links, callouts, and notes by referencing the content in the reuse folders.
+2. Open the footer.md and home.md pages.
+Change the id from `blankproject-homepage` and `blankproject-footer` to `acme-homepage` and `acme-footer`.

 ## Customize data

-1. In the data folder, nav.yml contains the navigation for the sidebar and topnav.
+1. In the data folder, sidebar.yml contains the sidebar navigation for the sidebar and topnav.yml contains the navigation for the top navigation bar.
 The current values are for the jekyll-doc theme, so you can see some example formatting.
 Change these values with your own page titles and URLs.
 Spacing matters in YML syntax.
-2. In data/options.yml, open this file and customize the values.
-Options contains various settings for Disqus, Google Analytics, and more.

-## Set the homepage ID

-1. In the configuration file, you set a homepage ID value.
-In projects/acme/pages, open home.md and change the ID to the homepage_id value you set in the configuration file.
+2. In data/options.yml, you can use this file to set other options for running conditional logic in your content.
+There's an example shown there.

 ## Customize the build script